vsramanujan/asynchronous-javascript/README.md

 }
 ```

-- Now, assume you have an async function readFile that does the call for you.
+- Now, assume you have an async function fakeAjax that does the call for you.
 It accepts a callback, obviously.

-- We've wrapped the function with our own function `readFile` which is going to be our thunk
+- We've wrapped that function with our own function `readFile` which is going to be our thunk

 - Why would our `makeThunk` not work here?
 Because, our makeThunk is a utility that only produces `lazyThunks` - and as we noted before - `lazyThunks` can only help us in modelling sequential invocations of actions